This page collects and reproduces writing assignments in Professor Michael Madison’s courses in Trademark Law between 2023 and 2013.

 “AFC Richmond”

 (In Ted Lasso, AFC Richmond is the name of the fictional soccer club that hires Ted Lasso and is the setting for most of the show.
 Richmond is a real location in England.
-“AFC” is a common acronym in English soccer; it stands for “Athletic Football Club.”)
+“AFC” is a common acronym in English soccer; it stands for “Association Football Club.”)

 “Greyhounds.”